goetzrrGit/rewind_app/README.md

-# Rewind - AI Video Upscaler
+# Rewind - A Free AI Video Upscaler

 **Transform Your Video Memories for Free!**

-Rewind is a powerful, desktop-based application that uses **cutting-edge AI** to transform your low-resolution videos into crisp, high-quality versions.
-Bring cherished home videos, classic TV shows, or even modern clips to their full potential, restoring memories and captivating viewers like never before.
+Rewind is a free and powerful, desktop application that uses **AI** to transform your low-resolution videos into high-quality videos.
+The project started to upscale my parents home videos so they will look good on a 4k TV.

 ---